ancor1369/realtimeProgramming/NXP_RTOS/BlinkLights/Readme.md

 }
 ```

-The objective f the implementation is to make the LEDs on the board to blik in sequence as it is stated on the following task operation graph.
+The objective of the implementation is to make the LEDs on the board to blik in sequence as it is stated on the following task operation graph.

 ![image](https://user-images.githubusercontent.com/25968721/66720815-92e4eb80-edcf-11e9-94c4-8baa7a54e124.png)